CaptureClient

 • Refinement of content in Policy review

-• Provide success messages in a standardised format
+• Provide success messages in a standardized format

 Impact